lieuzhenghong/touchmax/README.md

-# touchmax
+# touchable
-A library that lets you control your computer with your phone Touch Bar style.
+A library that lets you control your computer with your phone.
+Custom, programmable widgets allow you to:

+- Run any shell command with nodejs's `spawn`;
+- Send any series of keypresses and mouse movements;
+- Send binary data, images, etc;
+- Access and modify the clipboard.

+I have personally used it as:

+- Programmable audio mixer;
+- Take and crop screenshots;
+- Rudimentary drawing app;
+- Custom emoji keyboard;
+- Calculator with bigger buttons;
+- Many more possibilities.

 ## Set up
 Make sure that you have node installed.